NOTE: MFA APPLICATION DEADLINE HAS BEEN EXTENDED TO FRIDAY, JANUARY 15, 2016.

 Acceptance into the MFA program in the Department of Art is predicated on acceptance by the Graduate Division.
-All materials must be received by the January 12th deadline and incomplete applications will not be reviewed.
+All materials must be received by Monday January 5th, deadline and incomplete applications will not be reviewed.

 NOTE: GRE scores are NOT required for application to the Department of Art; Three (3) Letters of Recommendation are required by Graduate Admissions.

 BELOW IS THE APPLICATION PROCESS FOR THE MFA PROGRAM AT UCR

 The application process for the UC Riverside MFA program is divided in TWO (2) Parts.

 Students applying to the MFA program at UCR must first start their Application with the UCR Electronic application through the UCR Graduate System http://graduate.ucr.edu/online_app.html, pay their fee and take note of their application ID for submitting a Portfolio through SlideRoom.

 The First Part of the application process includes using this Graduate System Website to submit: